project-akri/akri/docs/proposals/zeroconf.md

 Established under name 'freddie'
 ```

-The service will be published to the default ZeroConf domain (`local`) and it's fully-qualifiied domain-name (FQDN) is thus `freddie.local`
+The service will be published to the default Zeroconf domain (`local`) and it's fully-qualifiied domain-name (FQDN) is thus `freddie.local`

 > **NOTE** For the purposes of what follows, while distinct, hosts (devices) and services may be considered equivalent.

-Then, it's possible to enumerate hosts and services discovered by ZeroConf using:
+Then, it's possible to enumerate hosts and services discovered by Zeroconf using:

 ```bash
 avahi-browse --all